-In our centres, your children are well supervised.
-Our ELCs, Tremplin centres and Summer Camps all have an on-site supervisor who is responsible for all aspects of your child's well-being and the schedule of your child's day.
-A designated educator takes on these responsibilities when the supervisor is away from the centre.
+In our centers, your children are well supervised.
+Our ELCs, Tremplin centers, and Summer Camps all have an on-site supervisor who is responsible for all aspects of your child's well-being and the schedule of your child's day.
+A designated educator takes on these responsibilities when the supervisor is away from the center.

-In the play rooms, one or several educators are present at all times.
-These persons are qualified early childhood educators with a diploma in early childhood education (ECE), monitors who are studying to obtain an ECE diploma, educational assistants with a diploma in a related field, interns from a community college or volunteers.
+In the playrooms, one or several educators are present at all times.
+These persons are qualified early childhood educators with a diploma in early childhood education (ECE), monitors who are studying to obtain an ECE diploma, educational assistants with a diploma in a related field, or summer employees who have taken our specific summer camp training as well as other related workshops (High Five, Anaphylaxis, Play Learn Think).

-All adults who work with the children must provide a criminal background check as part of the hiring process.
+All adults who work with children must provide a criminal background check as part of the hiring process.
 This policy also applies to interns and volunteers.